yuandi42/dotfiles/README.md

 Clipboard manager: xclip.

 Hotkey daemon: sxhkd.
-It takes over most my hotkeys of scripts and other WM-unrelated keybindings.
+It takes over most my hotkeys of scripts and other non-WM-related keybindings.
 May help a lot if one day I decide to do a WM hopping.

 Terminal: alacritty.
 An easily customizable terminal.